-Directions - Located an hours drive from Perth, the trail start is on the south side of Brookton Hwy where there is a small car park.
-Look for the red Bibbulmun Track signs under the giant power lines roughly 12km after the Ashendon Rd turnoff.
+Directions - Abyssinia Rock is located an hours drive from Perth, the trail start is on the south side of Brookton Highway where there is a small car park.
+Look for the red Bibbulmun Track signs under the giant power lines roughly 12km after the Ashendon Road turnoff.

 The Hike - The arrival of Easter usually marks the start of the hiking season in Perth with the four day weekend providing ample opportunity to get out there and explore new trails or some old favourites.
 With my nieces coming up for a visit on Good Friday and me heading down south to drop them home on Saturday afternoon, Easter Monday was booked in as the only time to get out there and hike.
 Plans were made a while ago with the Oxfam Squad (although apparently only at the dog park) so only Tom & Mel would be joining me today (sorry Aron).
 This day walk on the Bibbulmun Track was one I had wanted to do for a while now and I probably should have squeezed it in last spring but it got pushed back to 2017.